shaseley/abort-signal-any/README.md

 benefits as `AbortSignal.any()`.
-Although we could consider adding them in the future &mdash; in particular, weak event listeners seem like they probably have other non-AbortSignal-related use cases &mdash; for targeting the `AbortSignal` composition problem, we think they are not the right approach.
+Although we could consider adding them in the future &mdash; in particular, weak event listeners seem like they probably have other non-AbortSignal-related use cases &mdash; for targeting the `AbortSignal` chaining problem, we think they are not the right approach.

 #### `AbortController.prototype.close()`